Manuscript Types

 Comprehensive, authoritative, reviews within the journal's scope.
 There are two types of review papers:

-- systematic review papers: respond to a specific research question, accrue from a criterion-based selection of sources, including a quantitative synthesis and a statistical method (meta-analysis), and should adhere to
+- systematic review papers: respond to a specific research question, accrue from criterion-based selection of sources, include a quantitative synthesis and a statistical method (meta-analysis).

-PRISMA guidelines.
-Guidelines used for abstracting data and assessing data quality and validity should be noted in the methods section.
+Guidelines used for abstracting data and assessing data quality and validity should be noted in methods section.

 - narrative review papers: the research question may be broad, and the scope of this review is to discuss a specific topic and keep the readers up-to-date about it.
 This type of review does not necessarily include a methodological approach and its synthesis is usually qualitative.
 Narrative reviews should include in a developments section, with details regarding data sources used, keywords applied, time restrictions and study types selected.
 Developments should be based on actual review articles.

 All review papers should be generally less than 6000 words, excluding abstract, tables, figures and references.
 References should not exceed 50.
-The conclusion of the reviews should be specific and stem from the findings.
+Conclusion of the reviews should be specific and stem from the findings.

 Brief reports of data from original research.
 Short reports are shorter versions of original articles, may include one table or figure, should not exceed 1500 words, and it is recommended that the number of references should not exceed 15.
 Short reports are suitable for the presentation of research that extends previously published research, including the reporting of additional controls and confirmatory results in other settings, as well as negative results.
 Authors must clearly acknowledge any work upon which they are building, both published and unpublished.